INSTITUTIONALISED SEXISM IN THE POLICE

 SEXISM IN THE ESTABLISHMENT

-The chair of the public inquiry Sir John Mitting is a member of the men-only Garrick Club.
+The chair of the public inquiry Sir John Mitting is a member of the Garrick Club which until very recently has been a men-only institution.
 There is consensus among those affected that Sir John lacks understanding around issues of sex discrimination; he was described by Phillippa Kaufmann QC as “the usual white, upper middle-class, elderly gentleman whose life experiences are a million miles away from those who were spied upon”.

 We are campaigning for a panel of advisors to be appointed with knowledge and understanding of how sex, race and class discrimination functions and impacts both in relation to individuals and institutions.